Find out about the VAT liability of insurance transactions and insurance related services.

 Where settlement of a claim is made not by means of financial indemnification but by way of replacement goods or services, the supply position will depend upon the terms of the contractual arrangements between the parties concerned.

 In normal circumstances the supply of these replacement goods or services by a third party supplier is seen as being made to the insured party.
-In some instances, but the facts of the case, including the terms of the insurance contract, will mean that the supply of the replacement goods or services is made to the insurer and not to the insured party.
+In some instances, however the facts of the case, including the terms of the insurance contract, will mean that the supply of the replacement goods or services is made to the insurer and not to the insured party.

 5.5 Financial indemnification